justinwonderwall/Capstone_Project/README.md

 * `students.csv`: Contains basic student enrollment information, such as course IDs, unit IDs, etc.
 * `government.xlsx`: Contains government funding standards and classification information for different fields of education.

+The data presented in this report is exclusively for the purposes of this project and must not be used or referenced for any other project or application.

 ## ETL Process Overview